 Our Baby Name of the Day comes from this list of classic boy names.

 England’s Prince Harry was baptized Henry, too, with a mouthful of middles.
 (Charles Albert David, if you’re curious.)
-British royals have used the name steadily over the years, though last reigning Henry is remembered most for his many wives.
+British royals have used the name steadily over the years, including eight kings of England, though the last reigning Henry is remembered most for his many wives.

-Factor in plenty of other European monarchs, as well as a few saints, and this name appears regularly in the history books.
+Factor in plenty of other European monarchs, as well as a few saints, and this name occurs regularly in the history books.

 Other influential Henrys include: